Code-Institute-Submissions/mtopircean-project2/README.md

     How to modal:
     ![Alt text]![Alt text](/readme/features/how-to-modal.jpg)

-  * Modal window: where chosen as the prefered way to return a result in order not to overload main page and to be able to provide a large amount of data into a single area.
+  * Modal window: where chosen as the preferred way to return a result in order not to overload main page and to be able to provide a large amount of data into a single area.
   * Modal open and close: modals will open based on different triggers on the page.
 When another modal is opened, the first one will close, so at all time, you can`t have more then 1 modal open on the page.
   * How to modal is set in that when the text is no longer able to fit into the page, it will implement a scroll bar inside of the modal:
   ![Alt text](/readme/features/scroll-modal.jpg)